 We sell one-off pieces unique designs from our shop, other retailers and online.

-We also work with individuals or businesses, designers and collectors, to recycle, upcycle and transform old furniture.
+We also work with individuals or businesses, designers and collectors, to recycle, upcycle and transform old furniture. create prototypes, props and bespoke units.
 Our friendly designer works with you to create something beautiful and unique, and a skilled master upholsterer will ensure high quality down to the finest detail.

 Andrea Simonutti is an established upholsterer with 30 years experience covering both modern and traditional furniture.
 As the founder of Urban Upholstery, Andrea seeks to create a more responsible, interesting and aesthetically pleasing environment.
 "I see upholstery as an art that allows me to interpret the potential in every day life" says Andrea "and I wanted to create a new line of furniture that improves people lives and their relationship with the environment".
 Previously, Andrea has worked for various successful companies, with clients including the Gianni Versace Group, London University, Harrods and antique dealers and designers.
 Andrea's work has been exhibited at the Triennale Milano and Fiera del mobile in Milan.